Rare FM: Content

 Rare FM is primarily a music station, which in past tended to focus on indie/alternative music.
 However, in recent years this focus has dwindled and a diversity of genres and interests is now widely catered to.
 Shows specialising in Funk, Soul, Disco, Jazz, Blues, House, Electro, Hip hop, DnB, Dubstep, Grime, Psytrance, Dancehall and Reggae all now feature on a schedule that of 2008 amasses over 130 DJs with a vast variety of tastes.
 Rare FM also broadcasts the weekly Student Radio Association chart show each Sunday.

 Broadcasts

 Broadcasts in 2020

 Rare FM for the first time since its formation, changed broadcast location, choosing to broadcast from presenter's homes through Mixlr whilst the UK continued to inflicted by the Covid-19 pandemic.
 The station now hosts 90 different shows with over 150 current members.

 Events

-Rare FM regularly puts of events which fill some of London's largest nightclub venue.
+Rare FM regularly puts on events which fill some of London's largest nightclub venues.
 From 2020-2023, this has included The Cause, Corsica Studios and Pickle Factory.
 Rare FM members including president from 2021-2023, Yiannis Goeldner-Thompson, Ibra Ali and Rob Norris also played at the Seaside Beano Festival with The Cause in June 2022.